statgenlmu/coala/README.md

 Installation
 ------------

-The package can be installed from CRAN using
+The package can be installed from CRAN (once published) using

 ```R
 install.packages("coala")